 Why should people from outside Limerick make the trek and check out Macronite?

-We think that the experience, vibe, people, and atmosphere are different to the point of unique, and that makes it something truly special, and something to be seen & heard to be believed, really…. so…. get down and schnare on!
+We think that the experience, vibe, people, and atmosphere are different to the point of unique, and that makes it something truly special.
+So get down and schnare on!

 What does 2012 hold for the club?